-- To Adjust the Horizontal Scale
+- Adjust the Horizontal Scale

-- To Adjust the Horizontal Trigger Position
+- Adjust the Trigger Delay

-- To Adjust Vertical Position

-- To Change the Horizontal Time Mode
+- Set Roll Mode

-- To Use the Zoom Function
+- Use the Zoom Function

-To Adjust the Horizontal Scale
+Adjust the Horizontal Scale

 Turn the HORIZONTAL Scale Knob on the front panel to adjust the horizontal time base.
 Turn clockwise to reduce the horizontal time base and turn counterclockwise to increase.